-With 13 bathrooms, 22 fireplaces, 16 chandeliers, a reception hall nearly 100 feet long, sophisticated technical systems, and a two-story, skylit art gallery, it was once the largest private residence in the state.
+Built for railroad titan James J. Hill, this 36,000-square-foot Gilded Age mansion was once the largest private residence in the state.
+With 13 bathrooms, 22 fireplaces, 16 chandeliers, a reception hall nearly 100 feet long, sophisticated technical systems, and a two-story, skylit art gallery, the house was a symbol of success, personal taste, and family life.

 Guided house tours

 (No tours Monday through Wednesday)

 Learn about James J. Hill’s influence on the region and about his network of family members, servants, workers, and guests.
 Marvel at the impressive house details such as chandeliers, stained glass, and hand-carved woodwork sprawled throughout the home.
 Admission includes self-guided access to the first floor of the mansion and a 60-minute guided tour of the entire house.
 Last tour is at 3:30 pm.

 Experience Christmas in 1910—both upstairs and downstairs—in the sumptuous Gilded Age mansion of railroad titan James J. Hill.

 Admission includes self-guided access to holiday-themed exhibits and a 60-minute guided tour highlighting holiday stories and memories from both the Hill family and their staff.

 Tours start every half hour based on availability throughout the season.
 The last tour begins at 3:30 pm.